 Recognizing the reality of more modern methods of information dissemination, Annex SL outlines additional, specific requirements to both document and communicate the quality management system.
 An example is making sure that there are true work instructions written down for everyone in the organization, even if a set of tasks seem obvious.
 The idea is reasonable since documentation not only helps maintain consistency of tasks between workers, it helps the organization plan for growth in adding or replacing resources.
 This expanded approach to documentation is meant to allow and support other means of viewing, storing, revising and distributing documentation such as via internal and external networks (i.e. cloud computing) and wider array of formats.

 Annex SL asks standard drafters to consider the “Context of the Organization.”
 This requires the company (and the auditors who are being asked to certify their quality system) to listen not only to customers, employees, and suppliers but to those who their operations may also affect such as the communities in which they operate or have significant influence.
+(Learn more about Scope and Outsourced Processes.)
 Quality planning then becomes a broader search to uncover potentially relevant issues that may impact operations, and the development of a quality policy for a “newer age” – for instance as a deeper information base to decide how risks might be better anticipated.